Dead or Alive 2: Gameplay

-In Dead or Alive 2, the basis of the entire fighting system is the circular relationship between three types of moves: blows, throws, and holds; blows beating throws, throws beating holds, and holds beating blows.
-The other defining feature of the game, aside from blows/throws/holds, is its stun system.
-Many attacks can inflict a stun on the opponent; those stunned cannot attack or guard, however they can hold.
-If the attacker lands a non-knockdown, non-launching attack while the opponent is stunned, the opponent will be re-stunned in a new way, depending on what attack was landed.

-A major difference between DOA2 and other fighters was in the safety and non-punishability of attacks, both upon hitting and upon being blocked.
-Most blows in DOA2 can be punished on hit and block by each character's faster throws, making blow-based offense very risky.
-In addition to the normal rules of juggling, each character also fits into a specific weight category, which affects how the character responds to being launched and being juggled.
+Dead or Alive 2 takes after its predecessor in gameplay, retaining its speed and reaction time-focused combat.
+The two kinds of hold, Offensive Hold and Defensive Hold, return; the latter are executed by holding back or forward on the directional pad along with the guard input to either force away or counter-damage an opponent.
+The "danger zones" from the original are removed in favor of more interactive areas.

-In DOA2, fights can occur on either water or ice; when a character is on such a surface, all non-knockdown, non-launching attacks will induce a stun on any successful hit.
+One unique addition in DOA2 is that fights can occur on either water or ice; when a character is on such a surface, all non-knockdown, non-launching attacks will induce a stun on any successful hit.
 Walls and falls in the middle of stages are everywhere in the game.
-Many stages are also multi-tiered: to get to other areas of the stage, one character must be knocked off a ledge and fall into the next area.
-These falls deal usually fairly high damage, but cannot knock the opponent out.
+There are also some walls that are either electrified, or booby-trapped, clearly causing significantly more damage when a character is slammed into a wall by either a knockdown blow, a throw, or a hold, thereby encouraging such attacks to the wall.
+Many stages have multiple floors: to get to other floors of the stage, one character must be knocked off a ledge and fall into the next area.
+These falls deal usually high damage, but not enough to knock the opponent out.

-DOA2 offers a new mode called Tag Battle Mode which implements a Tag team fighting system that allows players to choose two fighters to form a team, and fight against another team controlled by either the computer, or by other players.
+DOA2 also introduced a new mode called Tag Battle Mode which implements a Tag team fighting system that allows players to choose two fighters to form a team, and fight against another team controlled by either the computer, or by other players.
 Tag Battle Mode allows characters to switch back and forth instantaneously for combo attacks and even attack simultaneously when timed correctly.
-Everyone can be partnered to anyone and the mode allows for the participation of four players, something not common in the fighting game genre.
-DOA2s Tag Battle Mode offers Tag Throws which are special throws unique to pairs of characters.
-Tag partners perform throws together on their opponent and these special throws do a great amount of damage to the opponent.
+Special throws unique to every possible pair, Tag Throws, do a great amount of damage to the opponent.
+There are no limitations for the choice of fighters, allowing for a multitude of unique gameplay styles.

-Other notable features included introducing CG cutscenes in line with the plot, replacing the original "Danger Zone" areas in stages with fully interactive ones, allowing players to juggle each other into walls, propelling characters from landmarks for more damage (the first game to implement this feature was SNK's Samurai Shodown 64), and upon completing the game, presenting the player with (sometimes ambiguous) endings for each character using the game's standard engine.
+Other notable features include computer animated cutscenes, allowing players to juggle each other into walls, propelling characters from landmarks for more damage, and upon completing the game, presenting the player with somewhat ambiguous endings for the character chosen using the game's standard engine.